taylorsilva/concourse-tutorial/Notes.md

 - Start building a real pipeline.
   - Fork this repo
   - Create a new pipeline with a single git resource.
 Check that it works.

+### Other Topics:

+- How to add custom resources to my pipeline?
+- How to create a task image?